 Difficulty in shifting focus from the monitor to any other object

-Tips To Get Relief From Digital Eye Strain
+Tips For Digital Eye Strain Relief

 Get your eyes examined- First and foremost, if you are suffering any of the symptoms, have your eyes tested.
 This is the most critical thing you should accomplish first and foremost.
 This is the first step in avoiding any eye problems.
 Those who work on computers should also have their eyes tested once a year.
 Don't forget to tell your eye doctor how often you use a computer at work and home during the exam.
 Also, measure the distance between your eyes and the computer screen and tell your doctor about it so he can evaluate if it's appropriate.
 A comprehensive eye exam is the best way to diagnose digital eye strain.